P-Tziatzios/ED_Java_Evaluation_Test/README.md

 The use of any IDE and/or editor to edit the source code is allowed.
 It is totally acceptable, for the candidate to get help and information he/she needs from the internet.
 However, it is not acceptable to ask for another person's help.

-Nevertheless, the candidate is encouraged to contact the assessor for any questions he/she might have, be it he/she needs any additional information, or he/she requires some help for completing the installation and/or an exercise.
-If the candidate has difficulties for example to complete the installation, he/she could ask for help from the assessor in order to be able to go on with the exercises and gain points.
+Nevertheless, the candidate is encouraged to contact the assessor for any questions or problems during installation might occur and also in case an exercise description is not clear enough.

-The assessor should provide contact information to the candidate.
+The assessor will provide contact information to the candidate.

 The candidate has to locate the files needed to complete the exercises.
 The exercises cover both front-end and back-end implementation tasks.